canalplus/rx-player/doc/architecture/source-buffers/segment_inventory.md

 It contains in its state an array, the _inventory_, which stores every segments which should be present in the SourceBuffer in a chronological order.

-To construct this inventory, two methods can be used:
+To construct this inventory, three methods can be used:

-  - one to add informations about a new segment, which should have been pushed to the SourceBuffer
+  - one to add informations about a new chunk (part of a segment or the whole segment), which should have been pushed to the SourceBuffer.

+  - one to indicate that every chunks from a given segment have been pushed.

-  - one to synchronize the currently pushed segments with what the real SourceBuffer says it has buffered
+  - one to synchronize the currently pushed segments with what the real SourceBuffer says it has buffered.

 After calling the synchronization one, you should be able to tell which parts of which segments are currently _living_ in your SourceBuffer.